abughalib/LookingForTeam-discord-bot/README.md

 # Features in Progress

 - Unit Testing.
-- Adding Sqlite for caching the API result.
+- Adding SQLite for caching the API result.
-- Adding channel id for replies.
+- Adding channel ID for replies.

 # Future Plans